Iran vows 'harsh' response to US killing of top general

 PMF officials said the bodies of Suleimani and al-Muhandis were torn to pieces.
 A senior politician said Soleimani's body was identified by the ring he wore.

-The officials spoke on condition of anonymity because they were not authorized to give statements to the media.
+The officials spoke on condition of anonymity because they were not authorized to brief media.

 It’s unclear what legal authority the U.S. relied on to carry out the attack.
 American presidents claim broad authority to act without the approval of the Congress when U.S. personnel or interests are facing an imminent threat.
 The Pentagon did not provide evidence to back up its assertion that Soleimani was planning new attacks against Americans.